jeromecoupe/webstoemp/_posts/2014-10-10-gulp-setup.md

 ## Images

 I use the gulp-imagemin plugin for optimising my images.
 It comes bundled with plugins to optimise jpg, gif and png so it suits most of my needs perfectly.
 The only options I use are for making progressive JPEG, interlaced GIFs and optimise SVG.
 Setting `removeViewBox` and `removeUselessStrokeAndFill` to `false` prevent SVGO from borking some complex SVG files.

-I need to investigate SVGO a bit more.
-Last time I tried it, it borked the complex SVGs I exported from sketch a bit too much for my liking.

 {% highlight javascript %}
 // Optimize Images task